swaminathanj/ml/lab/05_lrimpl.md

 ## Playing around with m and c
 7. Does starting with a different inital values for m and c matter?
 Check if you are able to get the same (very close to) final m and c.
 Prove by experiment.
 8. Suppose you updated only m (but not c), how would the gradient descent work.
-What is final value of c?
+What is final value of m?
 How does it compare with original experiment?
-9. Suppose you updated only c (but not n), how would the gradient descent work.
-What is final value of m?
+9. Suppose you updated only c (but not m), how would the gradient descent work.
+What is final value of c?
 How does it compare with original experiment?

 ## Playing around with the running rate
 10. Observe the behavior of the program for different values of running_rate?